Infineon/azure-optiga-trust-m/README.md

 # Microsoft Azure IoT Integration with </br> the Infineon OPTIGA&trade; Trust M

-## Description

-This repository contains one of Application Notes for OPTIGA™ Trust M security chip.

-## Table of contents
 * [Introduction](#introduction)
 * [Required Hardware and Software](#Required-Hardware-and-Software)
 * [Getting Started](#getting-started)